t44dev/ConsumptionCLI/README.md

   1     1  NOVEL     1984  0/?
 0  PLANNING
 ```

-Observe that on creation of a Consumable a table containing the values associated with the new Consumable including the type of media and name along with other properties is displayed.
+Observe that on creation of a *Consumable* a table containing the values associated with the new *Consumable* including the type of media and name along with other properties is displayed.
 Each of these properties can be adjusted manually using the appropriate flags (e.g. `--rating NUMBER`).

-Some fields can be ommited and are filled with sensible defaults while others, such as `name` and `type` in the case of consumables, are required and will be prompted for if not provided initially.
+Some fields can be ommited and are filled with sensible defaults while others, such as `name` and `type` in the case of *Consumables*, are required and will be prompted for if not provided initially.

 Creation of *Series* and *Personnel* can be done with `series` and `personnel` in place of `consumable` respectively.